-From early 2018, the Department will occupy the new Molecular Sciences Research Hub on the College's new White City Campus.
+The Department now occupies the new Molecular Sciences Research Hub on the College's new White City Campus.

 The Department is well equipped with modern chemical instrumentation, both sectional equipment associated with particular projects and an extensive range of general purpose instruments.
 These include:

 - Six Fourier transform high field nuclear magnetic resonance spectrometers (some with extensive multi-nuclear facilities) operating at 250, 270, 300, 400 and 500 MHz

 - VG Autospec Q mass spectrometer with fast atom bombardment, laser-Raman spectroscopy and laser-Raman microscopy

 - Fourier transform infrared spectrophotometers